 - Do not store your boxing gloves in gym bags for a more extended period of time.
 These particular bags will obstruct the airflow that is necessary to dry the gloves naturally.
 If the gloves do not dry themselves, it will cause bacteria growth and odors to build.

 Boxing gloves usually last from one year to three years.
 The boxing gloves on our list are the absolute unit when it comes to service and the brands provide good customer service.
 The customers that have used these gloves highly recommend these to you.
 And, we have made sure these gloves feature all the finest qualities that we have discussed in this guide.
 So, you can assuredly buy one pair from the list, and be sure to get a long-serving life from the pair.

 This list is a careful product of our extensive research and expert opinions.
 We have cross matched the expert opinions with the boxing gloves that people have bought and used.

 These are the perfect blend of academic knowledge and on field experience.
 You can buy one of these gloves without any hesitation.

 Your support and suggestions inspire us.
 Write to us.

 Ans: Boxing glove’s size depends on the weight and fighting technic.
 Refer to our chart for sparring/boxing glove size and weight.

 Ans: Title Gel gloves are not boxing gloves.
-Title gel gloves are bag gloves.
-So, you should not use title gel gloves for boxing.
+These are bag gloves.
+So, you should not use these gloves for boxing.

 Ans: No!
 Boxing gloves can not go in the washing machine.
 It will rip and damage the gloves.
 See our Care and Maintenance guide for how to care for and maintain your gloves.

 Ans: Mayweather uses a 10 oz Grant boxing glove.
-Those gloves are specially made for him and hence are not on our list of the best boxing gloves.
+Those gloves are specially made for him and hence are not on our list.